edouardoyallon/scatwave/README.md

 # Reproducing the paper

-- Data can be downloaded from this page: https://github.com/szagoruyko/wide-residual-networks/blob/master/README.md
+- Data can be downloaded from this page: https://github.com/szagoruyko/wide-residual-networks/blob/master/README.md.<br/>
+The whitened versions work quite better and are used in this work.

 - training the network on cifar10:<br/>
 th train_cifar10.lua